Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

 title: Template Meta-Programming Revisited
 ---

-# TMP for fun, power, madness and vice versa
+# Range-ifying TMP for fun, power, madness and vice versa

 ## Around summer 2019
 I've been experimenting with Tmp lately to understand this arcane part of our favorite language.